 Invariably the shocked and saddened owners want to know what happened.
-In cases of sudden and unexpected death, many possible problems can be to blame.
+In cases of sudden death in cats, many possible problems can be to blame.
 However, one problem stands out as by far the most frequent cause of these tragic scenarios: heart disease.

 When people think about heart disease, they imagine a lifestyle-related problem.
 Too many beers, too many sausages, too many cigarettes, too much time in front of the TV, and too little exercise over the course of a lifetime are the recipe for a human heart attack.